Clinical Neuropsychology Section: Executive

 Email: correia3@uwindsor.ca

-Vanessa Correia is a third-year graduate student in the Clinical Neuropsychology program at the University of Windsor.
-Her current research focuses on the pre-injury risk factors involved in recovery from sport-related concussion.
-More broadly, she is interested in traumatic brain injury, sleep, aging, and neurodegenerative diseases.
-Vanessa completed her B.A.
-(Hons) at Concordia University in Montreal, then worked as a neuropsychology research assistant at both Concordia and McGill University before starting her graduate studies.
-She is passionate about offering mentorship to aspiring psychologists at the undergraduate level and is enthusiastic about the opportunity to advocate for the needs of current and future clinical neuropsychology trainees across Canada with the CPA.
-When not studying or working, Vanessa enjoys volunteering as an active listener, going for walks, cooking, spending time with her cats, and watching psychological thrillers.
+Vanessa Correia is a doctoral student in the Clinical Neuropsychology program at the University of Windsor.
+Broadly, her research interests lie in traumatic brain injury, symptom reporting, sleep, and aging.
+Prior to beginning her graduate studies, Vanessa completed her B.A.
+(Hons) at Concordia University in Montreal, then worked as a neuropsychology research assistant at both Concordia and McGill University.
+As a first-generation student, she is passionate about offering mentorship to aspiring neuropsychologists at the undergraduate level and advocating for the needs of current and future trainees across Canada.
+When not studying or working, Vanessa enjoys volunteering as an active listener, going for walks, thrifting, spending time with her cats, and watching psychological thrillers.

 Pronouns: She/her